 States around are increasingly recognizing that aggressive, forward-looking energy policies create the opportunity to simultaneously protect our environment, reduce electric bills for residents and businesses, and create quality local jobs.
 If we are going to get younger as a state, and develop a more dynamic, entrepreneurial economy, we must be a national leader on energy policy.

-In terms of energy policy, there are four primary questions I seek to answer:
+In terms of energy policy, there are four primary questions to answer:

 1) How can we maximize energy conservation?
 The cheapest unit of energy is the one that is not used, and as a small state in a regional power pool (only about 10% of energy consumption in New England comes from New Hampshire), we have limited ability to impact the amount or composition of our energy mix in the region.
 We have much greater ability to impact our demand for electricity, by improving energy efficiency.
 It’s the easiest way to lower energy costs for residents and businesses.

 2) How do we maximize renewable energy, particularly NH-centric renewables?
 This question deals with several priorities.
 First, the more we develop domestic energy capacity, the less vulnerable residents and businesses will be to regional or global markets.
 Second, the positive impacts on the environment are considerable.
-Only about 15% of our electricity comes from renewables, meaning we have a high ceiling for a “cleaner” mix.
+Less than 20% of our electricity comes from renewables, meaning we have a high ceiling for a “cleaner” mix.
 Finally, renewables like biomass, solar, and wind tend to keep dollars in the local economy.

 3) How can we diversify our sources of energy?
 This protects our residents and businesses from price shocks that occur if we are overreliant on any one energy source.
 It can also play a role in encouraging entrepreneurship in more nascent energy-related industries here in New Hampshire (such as battery or solar panel technology).